CLIP-based Synergistic Knowledge Transfer for Text-based Person Retrieval: METHOD

 \subsection{Bidirectional Prompts Transferring}

-To explore the early-stage feature fusion representations and mine the potential of large model (CLIP) in TBPR, inspired by MaPLe\cite{jiang2023cross}, we design bidirectional learnable prompt tokens and multiple learnable coupling layers within vision and language branches, enabling a deep interplay of cross-modal.
+To explore the early-stage feature fusion representations and to mine the potential of large model (CLIP) in TPR, inspired by MaPLe\cite{jiang2023cross}, we design bidirectional learnable prompt tokens and multiple learnable coupling layers within vision and language branches, enabling a deep interplay of cross-modal.

 \textbf{Bidirectional Deep Language Prompting.} In the textual modality, bidirectional text prompts are composed of single-generated and vision-to-language prompts.
 Concretely, the input word embeddings are defined as $\left[ {P_0^t,P_0^{v \to t},{T_0}} \right]$, where $P_0^t \in {\mathbb{R}^{C \times D_t}}$ indicates the first $C$ embeddings of prompt text ``\emph{a photo of a person or a pedestrian}'', $P_0^{v \to t} \in {\mathbb{R}^{C \times D_t}}$ is generated by vision-to-language projection, and ${T_0} = [{T_0}^1,{T_0}^2,...,{T^m}]$ represents embeddings of other fixed tokens.
 The subsequent transformer layers concatenate the output from previous layer ${T_{i - 1}}$ and new learnable prompts $\left[{P_{i - 1}^t,P_{i - 1}^{v \to t}}\right]$ as the middle-layer input.
 The $J$ encoder layers are expressed as: \textbf{Bidirectional Deep Vision Prompting.} Similarly, vision prompts are constructed by single-side vision prompts and language-to-vision prompts generated from $J$ coupling layers in the other direction.
 Specifically, the input image embeddings are represented as $\left[ {P_0^v,P_0^{t \to v},{I_0}} \right]$, where initial vision prompts $P_0^t \in {\mathbb{R}^{C \times D_v}}$ are random vectors, $P_0^{t \to v} \in {\mathbb{R}^{C \times D_v}}$ is the coupled representation, and ${I_0}$ indicates other frozen tokens.
 The $J$ image encoder layers are formulated as: \textbf{Bidirectional Cross-modal Prompt Coupling.} To promote a robust mutual synergy, coupling functions establish a bridge between two branches with bidirectional linear layers. $P_i^{t \to v} = F_i^t\left( {P_i^t} \right)$ is the $i$th function which maps the $D_t$ dimensional language inputs to $D_v$ vision outputs, and vice versa, $P_i^{v \to t} = F_i^v\left( {P_i^v} \right) $ is the projection in another direction.